tvomacka/AssemblyHelloWorld/README.md

 # AssemblyHelloWorld
 Once, this was meant to be a simple testing project for assembly, but suddenly it grew to be a collection of various small learning samples.
 This includes working with command line, memory allocation, and various simple algorithms.
 See the TODOs to see what's planned next.

+_Disclaimer: This repo will probably stay in a very unorganized manner.
+It is not meant to have great (or any, for that matter) PR culture, tests, or fancy commit notations.
+It is here for one purpose - to learn assembly._

 [Microsoft Reference](https://learn.microsoft.com/en-us/cpp/assembler/masm/microsoft-macro-assembler-reference?view=msvc-170)